tencentyun/intlcloud-documents/doc_new/267_云直播_LVB/intl_en/C32834_转码配置_intl_en.md

 ## Scenario
 Live streaming playback is outputted to the original bit rate by default.
 If you want to limit or set the playback bit rate, you can do so in the transcoding configuration.
 ## Prerequisites
-You have logged in to the [CSS Console](https://console.cloud.tencent.com/live).
+You have logged in to the [LVB Console](https://console.cloud.tencent.com/live).

 ## Directions
 1. Select **Domain Name Management** in the left sidebar and click **Manage** or the playback domain name to be configured to enter the domain name management page.